tytydraco/yessleep/out/Dark_Languages_Rarely_Survive.md

 Edit:

-Someone asked about the title.
+Someone asked about the title of this post.
 Those are lyrics from the last line of the last verse in the song.
 Lyrics below, with missing lyrics included.

 Hey Pretty (2001 Remix) by Poe